 1. Chest pain or chest pressure (angina)

 Chest pain or pressure might be two of the first things that come to mind when you think about heart trouble.
-And you’re right: These symptoms can be warning signs of heart problems and they shouldn’t be ignored.
+And you’re right: These symptoms can be warning signs of a heart attack, and they shouldn’t be ignored.

 Pain or pressure that regularly comes and goes after a few minutes is often referred to as angina, and it’s caused by reduced blood flow to the heart.
 Angina is relatively common, but it feels different for everyone.
 For example: